MerginMaps/docs/src/layer/display-instructions/index.md

+---
+description: Instructions or tips for surveyors can be displayed in the form using HTML and Text widgets.
+They can include field values, variables or expressions.
+---

 # How to Display Instructions in the Form
 The HTML and Text widgets can be used to display instructions in the form, as described in [Informational Widgets ](../info-widgets/).